l-t-s/new-oasis/README.md

 # new-oasis

->I got tired of the default new tab page on [Chrome] and the shitty extensions on the webstore.
+>I got tired of the default [New Tab] page on [Chrome] and the bad extensions on the Web Store.

 This [Chrome] extension is supposed to make your **[New Tab]** page into **<https://weboas.is>**, because it lists a lot of useful resources and works as a kind of starting page for searching the web.
 The reason why I must make an extension for this is because **[Chrome] currently DOES NOT allow for you to choose your own [New Tab] page**. *There is no setting for it.*